LopezGroup-ICIQ/care/README.md

  #

-CARE (*Catalysis Automated Reaction Evaluator*) is a package for generating and manipulating chemical reaction networks (CRNs) for heterogeneous catalysis on metal surfaces.
+CARE (*Catalysis Automated Reaction Evaluator*) is a tool for generating and manipulating chemical reaction networks (CRNs) for catalysis on transition metal surfaces.
 CARE is powered with GAME-Net-UQ, a graph neural network with uncertainty quantification (UQ) targeting the DFT energy of relaxed species and transition states.

 ## Installation (in progress)